Infinality/custom-packages/README.md

 export FREETYPE_GRAY_FILTER_WEIGHTS_FINAL=00,25,B6,25,00
 ```

 I found that less aggressive filtering was good at smaller point sizes but not at higher ones, meaning it made sense to add a cutoff point where the filter changes to something stronger.
+Serif fonts typically need stronger values than sans serif fonts, and having environment variables lets you customize launchers per-program to suit the need.

 #### FREETYPE_GRAY_FILTER